Senior Software Developer

 - Our annual, highly-competitive park olympics.

-We believe in meritocracy and know that it’s important you feel secure with what you earn, and your financial security.
+We believe in valuing are employees as people and know that it’s important you feel secure with what you earn, and your financial security.

 - Everyone has share options in the company with very favourable option agreements.
 For example, when you leave the company, you can keep vested share options as options rather than having to buy them or losing them like most companies;